berenslab/MorphoPy/README.md

 	[global]
 	# specific distance for resampling nodes:
     distance: 1
-    # number of bins for all dimensions
+    # number of bins across all dimensions
+    #bin_size: 20
+    # number of bins for each dimension (only if you don't use bin_size)
     n_bins_x: 20
     n_bins_y: 20
     n_bins_z: 20